xRetry/lora-device/README.md

 Creating additional users proved more challenging than expected.
 While it is possible to create additional users using the console, it is not possible to administer the user-rights and privileges.
 For this, InfluxDB Cloud provides an option to create different API-Tokens that offer various rights to the user accessing the database with the said token.
 To ensure that future users, or students that build additional projects on the built infrastructure, are able to access the data, the python script `ConnectToInfluxDB.py` has been created.
 It enables reading and writing based on the granted rights of the API-token.

-The next interface needs to be configured between InfluxDB and Grafana.
+The next interface that needs to be configured is between InfluxDB and Grafana.

 ## Grafana